lucyoswald/SEI-2-React-Weather-App/README.md

 ## Project Brief
 * Consume a public API – this could be anything but it must make sense for your project
 * Have several components - At least one classical and one functional
-* The app can have a router - with several "pages", this is up to your descretion and if it makes sense for your project
+* The app can have a router - with several "pages", this is up to your discretion and if it makes sense for your project
 * Include wireframes - that you designed before building the app
 * Be deployed online and accessible to the public